brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-anselm-berrigan-and-monica-de-la-torre.md

       the University of California, Irvine.
 She is a founding editor at the publishing collective Surplus Ediciones in Mexico, and has received the P.D.
 Soros Fellowship for New Americans (2007).
+  - person: uche-nduka
+    event_bio: Uche Nduka is Nigerian-American poet, essayist, and collagist.
+He is the author of eleven volumes of poems of which the latest are Nine East (2013), Sageberry 1 (2017), Living In Public (2018).
+His writing has been translated into German, Arabic, Finnish, Romanian, Italian.
+City Lights will publish his new volume of poems titled Facing You in 2020.
+Nduka presently works and lives in New York.
 date: 2020-10-14 13:00:00 -0500
 end_date: 2020-10-14 14:00:00 -0500
 series: 151